 5. Post-tenure Review and Integration into the Annual Evaluation Process

 This section includes information for faculty members undergoing Post-tenure Review.

 - Post-tenure reviews are conducted by the Post-Tenure Review Committee, which is the same as the Faculty Evaluation Committee.

-- The Post-tenure Review committee will provide a copy of their report to the faculty member, who may submit a written response for inclusion in the post-tenure review file before it is forwarded to the chair for his or her review.
-If the chair agrees with the report, he or she will indicate that agreement in writing to the faculty member and place a copy in the post-tenure review file.
-If the chair disagrees with the committee’s evaluation, he or she shall explain the reasons for any disagreement in writing, with a copy to the faculty member and the committee.
+- The Post-tenure Review committee will provide a copy of their report to the faculty member, who may submit a written response for inclusion in the post-tenure review file before it is forwarded to the chair for their review.
+If the chair agrees with the report, they will indicate that agreement in writing to the faculty member and place a copy in the post-tenure review file.
+If the chair disagrees with the committee’s evaluation, they shall explain the reasons for any disagreement in writing, with a copy to the faculty member and the committee.

 - Unit procedures for how Post Tenure Review will be integrated into the Annual Evaluation Process are outlined below in #6.

 Additional information can be found in the Unit’s Post-tenure Review Policy.